esteinborn/drupal-nys-global-nav/README.md

 ## Credits ##
 This project was sponsored by the New York State Office of Information Technology Services WebNY department.
-Development team included Gregg Marshall, Eric Steinborn, Justin Winter, Adam Fasoldt, and Jason Cortes.
+Development team included Justin Winter, Eric Steinborn, Adam Fasoldt, Jason Cortes and Gregg Marshall.

 ----------